CSCI3100B6/FriendSync/doc/test doc.md

 # FriendSync Test Document

-This is the test document of the product FriendSync.
-This is a Client-Server architecture software.
-We divide the testing into two parts, front-end testing and back-end testing.
+ This comprehensive testing document outlines the procedures and objectives for testing the FriendSync product, a software application based on a Client-Server architecture.
+The testing process is divided into two main sections: front-end testing and back-end testing.
+Both sections aim to ensure the system's robustness, performance, and functionality.

 ## Test Scope and Objectives

 ### Backend

-​    For the back-end testing, we use the testing method integrated in the Spring Boot Framework.
-The test code is mainly focused on the service running correctly.
+The back-end testing focuses on validating the services' correct operation within the Spring Boot Framework.
+The test codes are designed to ascertain that each service performs as expected.

 ### Frontend

-​    For the front-end testing, we use the lighthouse to measure the performance of the front-end website.
+The front-end testing employs Lighthouse to evaluate the website's performance, including metrics such as load times, interactivity, and accessibility.

 ## Test Cases

-### Front-end
+### Back-end Unit Test

+All the test cases are written by java code, including

 #### User Service Test

 Test the user service, which is for the user register, login and so on.

+#### Add / Update User

+Steps: Input all the information of the user

+Excepted result: new data is added into the database.

+Pass/Fail criteria: the boolean value returned from the function.

+#### Register user

+Steps: Input all the information of the user

+Excepted result: new user is registered and new data is added into the database if the user name and password are valid.
+Otherwise reject to register.

+Pass/Fail criteria: the int value returned from the function.

+#### Search users by tags

+Steps: Input the tags of the users

+Excepted result: return the user list

+Pass/Fail criteria: the list content is expected.

 ```java
 @SpringBootTest